goldengua/goldengua.github.io/_pages/cv.md

 Education
 ======
+* M.A. in Computational Social Sciences, University of Chicago, 2021
 * B.A. in Chinese and Bilingual Studies, The Hong Kong Polytechnic University, 2019
-* M.S. in Computational Social Sciences, University of Chicago, 2021 (expected)

 Research experience
 ======
+* Fall 2021 - Present: Language Processing Group (Supervisor: Dr. Richard Futrell) | University of California, Irvine
+  * Investigating the asymmetrical garden-path effect
+  * Investigate the relationship between pre-trained language models and neural signals of language processing

 * Summer 2019 - Present: Language Processing Lab (Supervisor: Dr. Ming Xiang) | University of Chicago
   * Investigating the neural nature of contextual effects on expected and unexpected linguistic inputs
   * Designing stimuli and developing ERP experiment scriptsand